Sony RX10 vs RX100 II

-The Sony Cyber-shot DSC-RX10 and the Sony Cyber-shot DSC-RX100 II are two digital cameras that were revealed to the public, respectively, in October 2013 and June 2013.
+The Sony Cyber-shot DSC-RX10 and the Sony Cyber-shot DSC-RX100 II are two digital cameras that were officially introduced, respectively, in October 2013 and June 2013.
 Both the RX10 and the RX100 II are fixed lens compact cameras that are equipped with an one-inch sensor.
-Both cameras offer a resolution of 20 megapixel.
+Both cameras offer a resolution of 20 megapixels.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony RX100 II is considerably smaller (48 percent) than the Sony RX10.
 Moreover, the RX100 II is substantially lighter (65 percent) than the RX10.
 It is worth mentioning in this context that the RX10 is splash and dust resistant, while the RX100 II does not feature any corresponding weather-sealing.

-The listed prices provide an indication of the market segment that the manufacturer of the cameras have been targeting.
+Any camera decision will obviously take relative prices into account.
+The retail prices at the time of the camera’s release place the model in the market relative to other models in the producer’s line-up and the competition.
 The RX100 II was launched at a markedly lower price (by 42 percent) than the RX10, which puts it into a different market segment.
 Usually, retail prices stay at first close to the launch price, but after several months, discounts become available.
 Later in the product cycle and, in particular, when the replacement model is about to appear, further discounting and stock clearance sales often push the camera price considerably down.
 Then, after the new model is out, very good deals can frequently be found on the pre-owned market.

 Both cameras under consideration feature an one-inch sensor and have a format factor (sometimes also referred to as "crop factor") of 2.7.
 Within the spectrum of camera sensors, this places the review cameras among the medium-sized sensor cameras that aim to strike a balance between image quality and portability.
 Both cameras have a native aspect ratio (sensor width to sensor height) of 3:2.